Welcome to the QRZ.com listing for Tony/G4LFU

 If your visit to this page results from a QSO on air, then the chances are that I have been using some of my home made equipment in the contact.

-The picture below shows my home-built Picastar HF transceiver which I built in the early part of 2012.
-(The design credit for this rig goes to Peter/G3XJP, but this version also includes subsystems designed by other Hams - and even a bit designed by myself!).
+The two pictures below show my home-built Picastar HF transceivers.
+The design credit for this rig goes to Peter/G3XJP, but these versions also include PCB's and subsystems designed by other Hams (too many to mention!).
 Since this design is not available as a Kit, every builder sources all of the parts, and every Picastar looks different.
 This is how my builds turned out!

 I generally use the Picastar synchronised with a Flexradio 1500 so that I can 'view' the part of the band that I'm interested in, and I have the two rigs connected via CAT through Ham Radio Deluxe.
 That set-up is shown in the picture below.
 It's also great for working Split-DX because I can 'see where the pack is running'!